HeidelTime/heideltime/README.md

+**HeidelTime 2.0 with automatically created resources for 200+ languages will be available soon.
+For details, take a look at our [EMNLP 2015 paper](https://aclweb.org/anthology/D/D15/D15-1063.pdf).**

 ## About HeidelTime
 **HeidelTime** is a multilingual, cross-domain temporal tagger developed at the [Database Systems Research Group](http://dbs.ifi.uni-heidelberg.de/) at [Heidelberg University](http://www.uni-heidelberg.de/index_e.html).
 It extracts temporal expressions from documents and normalizes them according to the TIMEX3 annotation standard.
 HeidelTime is available as [UIMA](http://uima.apache.org/) annotator and as standalone version.